-Presentation of work is a requisite ability for architects, landscape architects and interior architects.
+Presentation of work is a requisite ability for student in architecture, landscape architecture and interior architecture.
 Accordingly, the design of the portfolio warrants careful consideration.
 The portfolio must be designed thoughtfully and with attentiveness to the clarity of communication.
 Students should keep in mind that they do not need to select expensive materials or means of reproducing their work in order to accomplish this goal.